Telefonica/latch-plugin-openLDAP/README.md

 (${INSTALL_DIR} must be replaced by the path to the folder where the overlay has been installed).

-And stop and start the server:
+And stop and start the server.

     root@debian:~# /etc/init.d/slapd stop
     root@debian:~# /etc/init.d/slapd start